Patricia M. Davidson

 Patricia M. Davidson (born Canberra, 23 April 1957) is an Australian nursing educator.
-She is best known for her contributions improving cardiac nursing and transitional care with a focus on under served populations in a global context, and for her leadership in higher education.
+She is best known for her contributions improving cardiac nursing and transitional care with a focus on underserved populations in a global context, and for her leadership in higher education.

 From 2013 to 2021 she was Professor of nursing and dean of the School of Nursing at Johns Hopkins University.

 Davidson earned her BA (1985) in education and her MEd (1993) in education at the University of Wollongong, and she earned her doctorate in 2003 from the University of Newcastle (Australia).

 Prior to joining Johns Hopkins University as Dean of Nursing in 2013, Davidson was a professor at University of Technology, Director at Curtin University, and member of the faculty of Western Sydney University.